 The enemy of the spread sectors over the last two years has been the fear of interest-rate fluctuations.
-During this period of relatively favorable and stable credit performance, changes in the implied volatility of interest rates were a dominant driver of credit spreads (Figure 12).
-Whether the taper tantrum volatility of 2022 or 2023's regional-bank downdraft, sudden movements in interest rates have spooked investors, triggering bond fund outflows and credit spread widening.
-With central bank rate hiking cycles winding down, interest-rate volatility is likely to decline, allowing spreads to remain range bound or narrow, providing a further boost to fixed income returns.
+Over the past few years-a period of relatively favorable and stable credit performance-changes in the implied volatility of interest rates were a dominant driver of credit spreads (Figure 12).7 Whether the taper tantrum volatility of 2022 or 2023's regional-bank downdraft, sudden movements in interest rates have spooked investors, triggering bond fund outflows and credit spread widening.
+8 With central bank rate hiking cycles winding down, interest-rate volatility is likely to decline, allowing spreads to remain range bound or narrow, providing a further boost to fixed income returns.